 • Will you help me apply for government benefits such as Personal Independence Payments or Carers Allowance?

-• Are you a member of MASS and/or APIL?
+• Are you a member of The Association of Personal Injury Lawyers (APIL) or

 Consider whether the solicitor listens to questions and answers them fully.